billionvectors/atinyvectors/README.md

 - **Efficient vector search** using HNSW (Hierarchical Navigable Small World) graph.
 - Supports **dense and sparse** vector types.
 - Customizable indexing configurations using **HNSW and Quantization**.
+- Provides reranking of initial search results using advanced scoring techniques like **BM25**
 - Includes a C API for external integrations.

 ## Build Requirements